 - Given the above, what should we modify for next year?

-It is important to update logic models because it informs the evaluation plan that staff use to determine what data needs to be collected at what intervals to demonstrate impact.
+It is important to update logic models because it informs the evaluation plan that staff use to determine which data needs to be collected at which intervals to demonstrate impact.

 Are logic models only for programs?

-No – logic models are like recipes; you can create logic models for every area of your organization, including your board.
+No – logic models are like recipes; you can create logic models for every area of your organization, including your board, your fundraising ideas and even your finance team.

 We serve multiple populations.
 How do you make logic models easier to read?

-While the original logic model from the 1990s is classic, we have found that as the emphasis on community-building and two-generation programs has grown in the 21st century, the classic logic model needed a facelift.
-For our clients who are serving multiple populations (e.g., women and children) and/or have community-driven outcomes, we created a “layered logic model.”
+Although the original logic model from the 1990s is classic, we gave it a facelift to better account for system change and two-generation programs.
+For our clients who are serving multiple populations (e.g., women and children) and/or have community-driven outcomes (with multiple drivers), we created a “layered logic model.”
 It creates clarity about who you are impacting and what outcomes you expect for each population.
 If your program serves multiple populations, consider upgrading your logic model with this approach – you can find a template HERE.

 What is difference between all of the logic model components?